ModalityTeam/ModalityTeam.github.io/_posts/2015-05-22-sensestage-minibee1-xpree.md

 status: |
-  + *osx* -- tested and working, subset of sensors only. no date
+  + *osx* -- tested and working, subset of sensors only. no date?
   + *linux* -- tested (fake device only); 2016_03_20 by nescivi
   + *win* -- unknown